raghusujju/Java-Spring-MicroServices-Docker/README.md

  Api Documentation:  Swagger is used to expose the apis to the clients.
 The swagger ui is deployed along with the rest-service and it is availabe at the endpoint hosturl/swagger-ui.html.
 All the apis exposed by the rest-service can be tested from the swagger-ui itself.
 However, i have also used postman and Restlet client (browser plugin) for testing.

+ Docker: All the modules will be provided as docker images which can be deployed on to any VM containing docker.
+		In actual live scenario, the services are built using the build pipeline which emits the docker container as output.